mattjnewberry/mattjnewberry.github.io/_posts/2020-7-31-static-hosting.md

 ## Cautionary Tale

 The original plan for this blog post was to include a CloudFront setup, and it did for a month or so.
 But then something terrible happened.
 Cloudfront could no longer serve the Github Pages origin.
-No changes in configuration, it just stopped working - such is software I suppose :man_shrugging:.
+No changes in configuration, it just stopped working - such is software I suppose.

 It's with regret that when using Github pages as our origin, I advise against using a CDN - it's a classic case of over engineering.
 If your site is hosted on Github Pages, it's unlikely you need a CDN.
 If you want to use a CDN, I highly suggest hosting yourself (e.g S3) where you have access to the origin server.